6 Easy Ways to Teach Kids to Show Gratitude this Easter

 In an experimental comparison, those who kept gratitude journals on a weekly basis exercised more regularly, reported fewer physical symptoms, felt better about their lives as a whole, and were more optimistic about the upcoming week compared to those who recorded hassles or neutral life events

-4. Teach kids to give compliments
+4. Teach Kids to Give Compliments

 When students complement one another, it can help build positive relationships in your classroom.
 Feeling appreciated and valued can boost confidence and self-esteem to encourage more positive interactions.
 This can have a positive effect on academic performance as well as social, emotional, and physical wellbeing.

-- How to give a compliment
+- How to Give a Compliment

-Rather than saying that it was a "great job", go into detail about what students did well and what was admirable about what they did or the way they did it.
+Be specific and genuine when praising.
+Rather than saying that's a "great job", go into detail about what students did well and what was admirable about what they did or the way they did it.
 Make sure the praise comes across as sincere, heartfelt, and not forced.

 Research shows that gratitude is linked with feelings of reward, improved sleep, and decreased depression and anxiety.
 There are measurable benefits to mental health and interpersonal relationships when humans feel gratitude.

-- Be timely and respectful
+- Be Timely and Respectful

 Compliments can be verbal, written, or given through gestures such as a smile or thumbs-up.

-5. Make this Easter card to compliment someone
+5. Make this Easter Card to Compliment Someone

-Looking for an elementary easter craft?
-This Easter compliments card activity will keep students engaged as they consider the positive attributes of classmates and loved ones.
-Kids choose someone to make a card for and add complimentary words to Easter eggs they glue on coloring pages with a bunny, chick or Easter basket.
+Students will be lost in the moment as they consider the positive attributes of classmates and loved ones.
+They get to choose someone to make a card for and add complimentary words to Easter eggs they glue on coloring pages with a bunny, chick, or Easter basket.

 They can even use the clipart to make their own designs.
 This is a fabulous activity for helping students identify positive character traits and get in the habit of looking for them.